satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 from one of secrecy to one of engaging social discourse.
 Third, an open review process makes it possible to quantitatively assess reviewer contributions, which could lead to assessments for promotions and grants.
-There are two things that can be used towards assessment of reviewers.
-First, reviewer names are immediately associated with the publication.
-Second, reviewer grades eventually become associated with the reviewer based on community feedback on the reviews.
+There are two things that can be used to acknowledge reviewers.
+First, reviewer names (e.g., Frontiers) and contributions (e.g., BioMedCentral) are immediately associated with the publication.
+Second, measures of review quality eventually become associated with the reviewer based on community feedback on the reviews.

 \*Relevance of code review systems:\*

 In software development, reviewers are acknowledged implicitly by having their names associated with comments related to a code review.
 Other systems, like Geritt and GitHub explicitly list the reviewers participating in the review process.
-An example from Geritt is shown below.
+An example from Geritt is shown in Figure X.

 .. figure:: images/image04.png
    :align: center
    :alt:
-Figure X: A web page snippet from the Geritt code review system used for ITK.
+Figure X: A web page snippet from the Geritt code review system used for ITK (Insight Toolkit, itk.org).
 This explicitly lists the reviewers who are participating in the review.

 \*Enhancing code review systems for article review:\*